thach1ef/Application-Bot/README.md

 Step 5 : Google form setup - Using this bot with the google for, your first question must be character name.
 This will allow proper applicant specifc channel creation.

-Step 6 : config.json Setup - Open the config.json file to start inputting your server specific settigns.
+Step 6 : config.js Setup - Open the config.js.example file to start inputting your server specific settings.
+Once you have put in your settings make sure you rename this to just config.js

 - ownerID : this is the bot owners ID.
 - token : you got this when setting up your discord bot.